AztecProtocol/aztec-packages/docs/docs/concepts/foundation/state_model/storage_slots.md

 description: How are storage slots derived for public and private state
 ---

-In Aztec private data and public data are stored in two trees, a public data tree and a private data tree.
+In Aztec private data and public data are stored in two trees, a public data tree and a note hashes tree.

 These trees have in common that they store state for *all* accounts on the Aztec network directly as leaves.
 This is different from Ethereum, where a state trie contains smaller tries that hold the individual accounts' storage.